EconPapers

 Economic Growth and Budgetary Components: a Panel Assessment for the EU

-No 2007/29, Working Papers from Department of Economics at the School of Economics and Management (ISEG), Technical University of Lisbon.
+No 2007/29, Working Papers Department of Economics from ISEG - Lisbon School of Economics and Management, Department of Economics, Universidade de Lisboa

 Abstract: In this paper we test whether a reallocation of government budget items can enhance long-term GDP growth in a set of European countries.
 We apply modern panel data techniques to the period 1970-2006, and we use three alternative dependent variables in a growth regression: economic growth, total factor productivity and labour productivity.
 Our results are able to identify also the distortions induced by public expenditure in the private factors allocation.
 In particular, we detect a strong crowding-in effect associated to public investment, which have enhanced economic growth by boosting private investment.
 We also associate a significant dependence of productivity on public expenditure on education as well as the role of social security and health issues in growth and the labour market.